Jmcclain0129/CRMmvc/README.md

 I recently formed my own company and secured the domain name CRMmvc.com.
 I plan on using this milestone project as a landing page and sales funnel for my new business.

 My background includes many years experience selling software application development projects, primarily SaaS solutions to SME's.
-It is this experience that has sparked my interest in developing a business model that specialises in development of functioning prototype cloud based web applications otherwise known as MVP's.
+It is this experience that has sparked my interest in developing a business model that specialises in the development low cost functioning prototypes that are essentially cloud based web applications serving as a companies MVP.

-## Disclosure:

-My project is not as polished as many of the others because I joined the class 5 days after they did.
-I believe one other person in the class also joined late but only by a couple of days whereas I missed the entire first week.
-This means I missed the induction week and all of the initial intel that comes with it.
-To catch up up I skipped most of the Whiskey project and all of the Resume project located in the user centric front end design module.

 ## General info